Weitz funds hold more in cash against overvalued stocks

 The firm’s largest positions are in ADT and Liberty Interactive Class A, according to Morningstar data.

 The firm said it is on the lookout for companies that are building the value of their business through acquisitions, restructurings, entering new businesses or buying back shares.
-Its position in Valeant, for example, has risen nearly 32 percent this year as it has pursued a bid for Allergan , while its shares of DirectTV have rallied 33 percent on a takeover offer from AT&T. (Reporting by Michael Leibel; Editing by Leslie Adler)
+Its position in Valeant, for example, has risen nearly 32 percent this year as it has pursued a bid for Allergan, while its shares of DirectTV have rallied 33 percent on a takeover offer from AT&T.